kszenes/PorousConvection.jl/README.md

 - Darcy's law: assumes a linear dependence between the mass flux and the pressure gradient.
 - Boussinesq approximation which models buoyancy by neglecting all contributions of density differences that are not weighted by the gravitational term $g$.
 This ends up being a good approximation as the terms containing $g$ are dominant.

-?The second equation represents the incompressibility of the fluid The third equation models the heat flux using Fourier's law.
+???The second equation represents the incompressibility of the fluid The third equation models the heat flux using Fourier's law.
 The last equation represents the energy equation.